canonical/redis-k8s-operator/README.md

     Unit       Workload    Agent  Address       Ports     Message
     redis/20   active      idle   10.1.168.69   6379/TCP  Pod is ready.

-Then you can:
+Then, from your local machine, you can:

     redis-cli -h 10.1.168.69 -p 3000

-Another option is to port-forward the Redis service (or pod) port from k8s to a local port.
+Another option is to port-forward the Redis pod or service port from k8s to a local port.
 For example, forwarding a node's port

     microk8s.kubectl --namespace=redis-model port-forward pod/redis-8485b69dfd-6hgvj 6379:6379